-The Juvenile Division is under the command of Lieutenant Joey McGill with first line supervision by Sergeant L. Lebedzinski.
-There are currently six detectives assigned to the division, and two civilian employees.
+The Juvenile Division is under the command of Lieutenant Joey McGill, with first-line supervision by Sergeant L. Lebedzinski.
+There are currently four detectives assigned to the division and two civilian employees.
 The civilian employees consist of a Harris County Community Youth Services Counselor and a secretary.

 The hours of operation are 8 a.m. to 4 p.m., Monday through Friday.
 Juvenile detectives rotate on a weekly basis to be “on call” in the event that an incident occurs that would require immediate investigation outside of normal business hours.

 Children's Assessment Center

 Additionally, there are four Pasadena Detectives assigned to the Children’s Assessment Center, under the direct supervision of Sergeant B. Linthicum.
 The detectives who are assigned to the Harris County Children’s Assessment Center serve as sexual assault and physical abuse investigators of offenses, which occurred in Pasadena.
 This assignment began in the last quarter of 1998.